 Coincheck was the leading exchange in Japan, but the hack showed how remarkably unsecure the platform was.
 The hackers managed to spread a virus through email that allowed them to steal private keys.
 After that it was remarkably easy, as Coincheck did not use smart contracts or multi-signatures, and all coins were stored in the same wallet.
-The total value of cryptocurrency stolen is one of the highest ever, $533 million.
-Remarkably, the cryptocurrency exchange is still in business.
+The total value of cryptocurrency stolen is one of the highest ever, valued at $533 million at the time of the hack.

-This Hong Kong-based cryptocurrency exchange had claimed to be the most secure in the world.
+This Hong Kong-based cryptocurrency exchange had claimed to be the most secure exchange in the world.
 Unfortunately, that proved to be very untrue.
 Hackers made off with a large amount of Bitcoin through Bitfinex’s processing service - BitGo.
 The price of Bitcoin plunged as a result of the hack.